DeepWok/pynqcaht/debug.md

 If you don't have enough space, the best method is to reduce the amount of board support selections.
 Since you are only expected to use the PYNQ-Z1 board, which is a Zynq-7000 series board, you can deselect support for all other boards types to reduce the installation size.

 ### Board parts not found (in Vivado during project creation)
+...

+### WiFi connection not active
+The best indication is always to try and `ping -c 4 8.8.8.8` to see if you have an active internet connection.
+If you are unable to ping, then your WiFi connection is not active.
+Note that packet losses may occur if the dongle is too far from the router.

+Steps to take:
+1. Unplug and replug the WiFi dongle to the board.
+Do a `sudo reboot` to restart the board.
+2. Use `ipconfig` and `ipaddr` to check your network settings.
+Your Wifi should be `wlan0` and have an IPv4 address assigned to it.
+3. You Wifi connection might not be active.
+Run `nmcli radio wifi` to check if your WiFi is enabled.
+If it is not, run `nmcli radio wifi on` to enable it.
+4. Run `nmcli device wifi list` to see the available networks.
+If your network is not listed, run `nmcli device wifi connect <SSID> password <password>` to connect to your network.
+5. Run `nmcli connection show --active` to see the active connections.

 ## 4. References